klavinslab/ee590-f16/README.md

 **Instructor**: Prof. Eric Klavins
 **Teaching Assistant**: Tileli Amimeur

+## Github

+We will be using Github for version controlling all of our code.
+Go to https://education.github.com/pack for details.

 ## Syllabus

 * Week 1 (9/29): Build Environment, Fundamentals of the C Programming Language, Version control